Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Introduction

 \subsection{Main Contributions}

-In this paper, we propose a RIS-assisted ISAC system as illustrated in Fig. \ref{System model} for future IIoT applications.
-With the emerging coexistence of near-field and far-field communications, we newly address the RIS-assisted ISAC systems for 6G IIoT by introducing cooperative bandwidth splitting strategies, thereby contributing to the realization of Industry 6.0-driven intelligent manufacturing and future IIoT systems.
-The main contributions of this paper are summarized as follows. \begin{itemize}
+In this paper, we propose an RIS-assisted ISAC system operating under hybrid NF and FF regions, as illustrated in Fig. \ref{System model}.
+Motivated by the emerging coexistence of NF and FF communications, this work introduces an adaptive bandwidth-splitting strategy for RIS-assisted ISAC systems under diverse propagation environments and heterogeneous user configurations.
+The key contributions are summarized as follows: \begin{itemize}

-\item \textbf{Comprehensive survey on ISAC:} We classify and analyze state-of-the-art ISAC studies into four technical tracks, such as ISAC for IIoT, near-field ISAC and near-field and far-field coexistence, ISAC empowered by NOMA and RIS, and cooperative bandwidth splitting ISAC, highlighting key frameworks and design considerations for practical and scalable ISAC in 6G IIoT scenarios. \item \textbf{ISAC-based IIoT framework:} We consider an IIoT environment composed of a full-duplex AP, a RIS with passive reflecting elements and multiple types of IIoT devices.
-To take into account the coexistence of near-field and far-field devices arising in IIoT scenario, we consider both spherical and planar wave-based channel models according to the Fresnel region \cite{Selvan2017Fraunhofer}.
-Moreover, for the spectral efficiency, we explore a cooperative bandwidth splitting method that allocates an ISAC band alongside the traditional sensing-only (SO) band with the NOMA technique, enabling the prioritized decoding of communication signals from multiple IIoT devices, followed by the subsequent processing of sensing signals.
+\item \textbf{Comprehensive review of RIS-assisted ISAC:} We provide a systematic overview of state-of-the-art RIS-assisted ISAC studies and categorize them into two primary technical directions: (i) RIS-assisted ISAC under single-field or hybrid-field scenarios, and (ii) enhanced RIS-assisted ISAC frameworks incorporating NOMA and bandwidth-splitting designs.
+Through this taxonomy, we highlight key frameworks, challenges and design considerations that support practical and scalable ISAC implementation in future 6G wireless networks. \item \textbf{Generalized ISAC framework for hybrid NF and FF conditions:} We consider an RIS-assisted ISAC architecture comprising a full-duplex access point (AP), an RIS equipped with passive reflecting elements and multiple user devices.
+To capture realistic propagation characteristics, we model both spherical- and planar-wave channels according to the Fresnel region \cite{Selvan2017Fraunhofer}, thereby accommodating the coexistence of NF and FF region commonly observed in practical deployments.
+For spectral efficiency enhancement, we propose an adaptive bandwidth-splitting mechanism that allocates an ISAC band in conjunction with a traditional sensing-only (SO) band, while employing the NOMA technique to enable prioritized decoding of multiuser communication signals followed by the processing of sensing signals.